Moving into Maturity

 - acquainting participants with the structure and content of sessions for both active and less mobile older people as practised by Green Candle

 - an opportunity for participants to share their own knowledge and experience of working with older people

 Day two: Dance and Dementia

-The second day will address Dementia Awareness led by experts from East London NHS Foundation Trust – an Occupational Therapist specialising in dementia care and an Integrated Care Mental Health Liaison Nurse.
-In addition Fergus Early, will focus on the specific application of dance sessions for people living with dementia and will include a short session with some participants of Green Candle’s Remember to Dance programme.
+The second day will address leading dance specifically for people with dementia.
+Fergus Early will focus on the application of dance sessions for people living with dementia including practical activities, reflective discussions and a short session with some participants of Green Candle’s Remember to Dance programme.
+In addition a Dementia Awareness presentation will be led by experts from the Alzheimer’s Society.
 Areas covered on day two will include:

 - the different forms and variables of dementia, how they are presented and their symptoms